danknights/mice5035/tutorials/01_preprocessing/README.md

 ```

 ### Transfer files back to your computer and view in a web browser
-- Use the OnDemand Dashboard to download the entire `16s-fastqc` folder to your computer Desktop or class folder.
+- Use the OnDemand Dashboard to select and download the entire `16s-fastqc` folder to your computer Desktop or class folder.
 Open the folder to unzip/decompress it, and open the first `html` file.
 - When does the sequence quality begin to drop off?
 If you had to choose a single length at which to truncate the sequences (trim off the ends, what would it be)?
 A quality score of 30 or 35 or higher is usually considered good.
 - Scroll down to view the table of overrepresented sequences.
 Copy and paste the first one in to [NCBI's BLAST tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 Does it look suspicious?